 - Waste management, environmental safety

 - Computer systems

 Graduates are typically qualified for opportunities in government and with private industry.
 They can find employment performing research or conducting field work.
 Job titles could include these:

 - Director of waste management

 - Water resource engineer

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of environmental engineers is projected to increase by 15% between 2012 and 2022 (www.bls.gov).
-In May of 2013, the BLS reported that these engineers earned an annual median salary of $82,220.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of environmental engineers is projected to increase by 12% between 2014 and 2024 (www.bls.gov).
+In May of 2015, the BLS reported that these engineers earned a mean annual salary of $88,040.

 Graduates can keep up with changing methods and technology within the field by participating in certificate programs in environmental engineering.
-They can also expand their knowledge base by enrolling in certificate programs in related fields, such as bioengineering or civil engineering.
-Graduates can also apply into master's degree programs in environmental engineering.
+They can also expand their knowledge base by enrolling in certificate programs in related fields, such as bio-engineering or civil engineering.
+Graduates can also apply for master's degree programs in environmental engineering.